katzgrau/chip/README.md

 ## Naming

-"There's a window manager named 'Divvy' for OSX, o noz!"

-Yea, that's true.
+`stalk` used to be named `divvy`.
+I found out there was a window manager named 'Divvy' and this fact ate at my sanity for weeks.
+I finally gave in. `stalk` is harder to pronounce and much creepier, but I appreciate the double-meaning.
+Plus, since stalk now monitors multiple, remote files, the new name reflects the expanded scope of the project.

 ## About